 Perhaps one of the most pressing challenges in our minds following a disaster is the effects of nature’s wrath on our pocketbooks.
 Indeed, the ruin brought about by a natural disaster can be incredibly expensive.
-The 2016 Fort McMurray wildfire in Canada, for example, cost $9.5 billion in damages.
 From the outside looking in, this is just a number, but for families and businesses affected by the wildfire, that number represents the cost of getting back on their feet.

 There are some objects that money can’t replace and some problems that financial assistance can’t help to solve.
 You may find that many precious items have been destroyed or lost in a disaster, and it can be hard to move on from the destruction.